skylovely/ServerSync-iOS/README.md

 Ideally, you should run the calibration periodically or upon observing `UIApplicationWillEnterForegroundNotification` because you can't rely on one HTTP request having low latency.
 High latency will reduce the accuracy of the calibration.
 This library will utilize an exponential moving average to get as accurate as possible.

-After calibrating the functions of note are:
+After calibrating, the functions of note are:

-`toClientTime() -> NSDate` - If you have a time that is calibrated to the server's time (i.e. server's UTC time) and you want to translate it to the client's time:
+**func toClientTime() -> NSDate** - If you have a time that is calibrated to the server's time (i.e. server's UTC time) and you want to translate it to the client's time:

 ```